LordRazen/convert-kunena-tophpbb/README.md

 However, since no other converter worked for me I started my own untill I was happy with the result.

+Some parts might also not work out for you, so I commented a lot and you might see some handy var_dumps to uncomment if you need.

 And nope I had no interest in putting even more effort into this since I'm happy to get the job done ;-)

 Feel free to do a PR if you want.